home-upgrade-ai-system/home-upgrade-ai-system/README.md

 ## Reference

-This system is based on a structured decision framework for AI-assisted service systems.
+This case is supported by a structured decision approach for AI-assisted service systems.
 This repository represents a practical application of the system in a real-world business scenario.

 Canonical research and framework: